saastechacademy/foundation/project-ideas/product-master/createProduct.md

 8. Iterate through goodIdentifications and perform following steps,
    * add fromDate = nowTimestamp to each entry and add it to GoodIdentification list.
 9. If GoodIdentification is not null, add it to productJson map.
+10. Remove productJson.shopifyShopProduct to a new map shopifyShopProduct.
+11. If shopifyShopProduct is not null add it to ShopifyShopProduct (name should be the same for entity rest api) list.
+12. If ShopifyShopProduct is not null, add it to productJson map.